leaf-node/kaya/README.md

 and domain name.
 If both machines have the same credentials for pushing their backup, they'll both end up in the same repo.
-If you prune backups from time to time, you would occasionally delete a production backup and leave a dev backup in palce.
+If you prune backups from time to time, you would occasionally delete a production backup and leave a dev backup in place.
 If you export snapshots to tape archives, then in that scenario, you would possibly archive a dev backup to tape.
 Kaya connects to machines via SSH, so keeping a production machine's domain name associated with it avoids this issue.
 It also sends credentials to the target machine as part of the